backstage/backstage/plugins/graphql-common/README.md

 #### `@discriminates`

-The `@discriminates` directive tells the GraphQL App that an interface could be discriminated by a given value to another interface or a type.
+The `@discriminates` directive tells the GraphQL App that an interface be discriminated by a given value to another interface or a type.
+The value by path from `with` argument is used to determine to which type the interface should be resolved.

 ```graphql
 interface Entity